mcquo011/Professional-ReadMe-Generator/README-gen.md

   ## Tests

-  You can add test to your application and explain to users how to run them.
+  You can add test to your application and example to users how to run them.

   ## License